kubakubakuba/QtMines/README.md

 ![image](https://github.com/kubakubakuba/QtMines/assets/13603688/c281cbd4-f161-4347-92fb-525f60a3c105)

 ### Controls
 - Left click to reveal the mine, right click to place or remove a flag.
-If all flags are placed on the correct mines and all other places are revealed, the game is won.
+If all flags are placed on the spaces with mines and all other spaces are revealed, the game is won.
 If a mine in revealed instead, the game is lost.
 - The game can be restarted at any time by pressing the smiley face icon in the middle of the screen.
 - The left 7-segment indicator shows, how much flags has the player left to place, the right one shows the time elapsed from the start of the last round.